mohayonao/synthdef-json-decoder/README.md

     "consts": [ 0 ],
     // initial parameter values
     "paramValues": [ 0.5, 440 ],
-    // param-name
+    // param indices
-    //   { key: the name of the parameter, value: its index and length in the parameter array }
+    //   { name: the name of the parameter,
+    //     index: its index in the paramValues,
+    //     length: its length in the paramValues }
+    "paramIndices": [
-    "paramIndices": { "amp": { index: 0, length: 1 }, "freq": { index: 1, length: 1 } },
+      { name: "amp", index: 0, length: 1 },
+      { name: "freq", index: 1, length: 1 }
+    ],
     // ugen-spec
     //   [ [
     //     the name of the SC unit generator class,